jessegalley/vhicmd/README.md

 - `-H, --host`: Override the VHI host
 - `--json`: Output in JSON format instead of tables

-This is in lieu of using a configuration file.

 ## Using Cobbler to netboot install instances
 ```bash